Ingibjorg/Ingibjorg.github.io/README.md

 Hi!
 I'm Ingibjorg, a Software Engineer working as a Mobile Developer at Gangverk.
 I like to keep busy so as working full time, I've been doing a MSc in Software Engineering and I'm graduating this summer.
 I was very fortunate to discover programming in my first semester of university.
 I felt like spreading the joy and co-founded /sys/tur, an organization empowering women to study and excel in Computer Science.
-Since then, the proportion of women in the Computer Science department at my university has gone up from 18% to 27%! 🎉

-Currently, my interests lie in development of high quality mobile apps, artificial intelligence and interactive narrative technologies.
+My primary interests lie in development of high quality mobile apps, artificial intelligence and interactive narrative technologies.

 # Experience
 ___